PatrMo/PatrMo-React-Portfolio/README.md

 # My Portfolio Page --- This is Still A WIP
-To be hosted on netifly
+Hosted on netlify @ patrick-molka.netlify.app

 Future Plans:
 gsap integration for scroll lock and more interactive webpages